chrissimon-au/advent-of-code/README.md

 Planning to do each day in a different language:

-Setup build environment by [Installing Nix](https://nixos.org/download/) and then running `nix-shell` in the root of the repo.
-This should ensure all build tools and dependencies are available.
-Then, within the Day folder, language/framework specific methods are used to install/run each program.
+Setup dev environment by [Installing devenv.sh](https://devenv.sh/getting-started/#installation) (involves installing [Nix](https://nixos.org/download/)) and then running `devenv up` in each `Day` folder.
+This will:

+1. ensure all build tools and dependencies for that day are available
+2. launch any test watchers
+3. launch preferred editor for that language

 Typically, the Advent of Code sample & test data and answers are contained in ignored files typically (naming may vary between days depending on circumstances and variability between parts) named: